 The Taste of Freedom

-Marek Lichota not only has an appetite for life, he also loves the taste of freedom.
+Travelling with parenteral nutrition: Marek Lichota loves the taste of freedom.
 Especially when he travels to foreign countries with his family and gets close to nature by cycling or swimming.

 "I thought that would be it, forever," remembers the 37-year-old father of two children who had to have a majority of his bowel surgically removed due to the chronic illness, Crohn's disease.
 "At that time I could no longer ingest any food and would not have survived without parenteral nutrition” the business economist from Krakow explains.
 At the beginning of his therapy, he felt scared and full of negative emotions; he says: “Eighteen-hour parenteral nutrition, counting droplets in the middle of sleepless nights did not have the taste of freedom at all.”
 It seemed completely unrealistic that he would ever travel to faraway places again, let alone take bicycle trips or splash about in the pool with his wife, Ania and his children, Julia (11) and Jacob (5).